KKleinbeck/ChiralWaveguide.jl/docs/src/examples/CoherentInput.md

 Of course `ContinuousWave` can also describe time dependence, but loosing the second advantage by doing so:
 ```
 problem = WaveguideProblem(TwoLevelChain(1), ContinuousWave(t -> α), tf)
-ts, ρs = @btime solve($problem) # 204.156 ms (51074 allocations: 4.77 MiB)
+ts, ρs = @btime solve($problem) # 1.157 ms (20997 allocations: 1.84 MiB)
 ```
-In the minimalistic example the difference is small, but becomes more significant for larger systems.
+Already in this minimalistic example the difference is substantial.

 ## Coherent state input
 Using `Coherent` instead of `ContinuousWave` primarily expresses the intent of using a proper mode, instead of a non-normalisable driving function.